flexbase-eng/http-client-middleware/README.md

 # http-client-middleware

-This is a middleware package to ease http authentication.
+This is a middleware package to wrap http authentication.

 ## Usage